aidantomcy/saintsforus-py/README.md

 This Website will be deployed soon.

 ## Running Locally
-1. Create a .env file in the website with the following keys:
+1. Create a .env file in the website directory with the following keys:
    * SECRET_KEY: A secret key for the application.
    * EMAIL_SENDER: An email id to send a mail in the contact form page.
    * EMAIL_PASSWORD: The password for the email sender.